-Economic uncertainty can play tricks on the mind, often causing demotivation and reducing productivity.
-As a manager there’s not much you can do to alter the macroeconomic situation, however, you can re-invigorate the efforts of your team with a few simple steps.
+Economic uncertainty can play tricks on the mind, often causing demotivation and reducing team productivity.
+As a manager there’s not much you can do to alter the macroeconomic situation.
+However, you can re-invigorate the efforts of your team with a few simple steps.

 Creating a good and positive team ethic will help you and your team to stay motivated, especially if you are receiving pressure from your own manager.
 It can be tough to manage pressure, but a high-performing, productive team will help you succeed.